 Set the NTP service on a Linux instance

 The Network Time Protocol daemon (ntpd) is a daemon of the Linux operating system.
 It is a complete implementation of NTP and is used to correct the time difference between the local system and the clock source server.
-Unlike ntpdate which updates time periodically, ntpd corrects time continuously without time gaps.
-This document describes how to install and use ntpd.
+Unlike NTPDate which updates time periodically, ntpd corrects time continuously without time gaps.
+This document uses CentOS7.5 as an example to describe how to install and use ntpd.

 - Some operating systems use chrony as the default NTP service.
-Use
+Please make sure that ntpd is running and is configured to start automatically on boot.

-systemctl is-active ntpd.serviceto check if ntpd is running; use
+systemctl is-active ntpd.servicecommand to see if ntpd is running.

 - The communication port of the NTP service is UDP 123.
-Make sure you have opened the port before setting the NTP service.
-You can check if the port is open on the instance with
+Please make sure that you have opened the port to the Internet before configuring the NTP service.

-- Use the following command to determine if ntpd has been installed:
+Execute the following command to check if ntpd has been installed.

 rpm -qa | grep ntp

-- If it has not been installed, use
+- If ntpd has not been installed, please run

 yum -y install ntp

-- Find the configuration for server, change the server to the NTP clock source server you want to use, and delete the NTP clock source servers you do not need for the time being.
+- Click i to enter the edit mode, find the configuration for server, change the server to the NTP clock source server you want to use, and delete the NTP clock source servers you do not need for the time being.
+See the figure below:

 service ntpd status

-ntpstatto see if ntpd is properly started and configured to the correct NTP clock source server.
-This command outputs the IP address of the current NTP clock source server.
-This IP address should be the IP address of the NTP clock source server you configured above (you can use the
+The IP address of the current NTP clock source server is returned.
+This IP address should be the IP address of the NTP clock source server configured above.
+See the figure below:

-nslookup domain nameto obtain the IP address corresponding to the domain name).
+You can also get the IP address corresponding to the domain name by executing the

-st: the stratum of the remote server.
-NTP uses a hierarchical structure with a server at the top, multiple relay servers in the midde, and the client at the bottom.
+- st: the stratum of the remote server.
 The stratum of a server can be set to 1 to 16 from the top to the bottom.
 In order to relieve the load and network congestion, in principle, you should avoid connecting directly to a stratum 1 server.

-when: how many seconds has elapsed since the last successful request.
+- when: how many seconds have elapsed since the last successful request.

 delay: the round trip time of sending the synchronization request from the local machine to the NTP server.